-Pagely's new Atomic dashboard makes it very convenient to encrypt your site.
+Pagely's Atomic control panel makes it very convenient to encrypt your site.
 However, you may have noticed after a successful installation of an SSL certificate, your site still loads over HTTP (port 80).
 This is to ensure that your site doesn't break.

 - Begin by logging into the Atomic control panel.